Gizmodiat/AMANDE/README.md

 Run AMANDE with the following syntax:
 ./AMANDE.exe <input_exposures.txt> <input_outcome.txt> [-rs | -chr] [-eqtlgen | -gtex | interval] [-window] [-pvalue] [-output]

--rs | -chr: rsID format of the outcome.
+-rs | -chr: select the snp ID format of the outcome.
--eqtlgen | -gtex | interval: exposures of interest.
+-eqtlgen | -gtex | interval: select the exposure of interest.
--window: window for Mendelian randomization and colocalization analysis (in kilobases, ex: 500).
+-window: set the window from which perform Mendelian randomization and colocalization analysis in kilobases (for example `-500` will set a window of 500 kilobases arround the genomic position of each exposures entered in the 'input_exposures.txt file).
--pvalue: pvalue threshold for IVs pruning.
+-pvalue: the pvalue threshold for instrumental variables pruning.
--output: output prefix name.
-This name will be the name of the main output folder and the prefix for the sub-folders and files.
+-output: the output prefix name.
+This name will be the name of the main output folder and the prefix of sub-folders and files.